 7. Tap into private sector expertise.
 In the recent past, some governors have developed fellowship programs that bring diverse private sector expertise into government.
-For example, outgoing Colorado Gov. John Hickenlooper created a Governor's Fellowship Program to encourage involvement from leaders in the private sector who have competencies that the state needs.
-"They are trained in how to use data to get results; how to motivate the workforce (and) how to measure outcomes," the governor told us.
-11 His hope is that some of the people his administration brought in to understand public sector problems will be available to future governors for cabinet positions.
+For example, the Governor's Fellowship Program in Colorado encourages involvement from leaders in the private sector who have competencies that the state needs.
+"They are trained in how to use data to get results; how to motivate the workforce (and) how to measure outcomes," Senator John Hickenlooper told us when he was governor of that state.
+12 His hope was that some of the people brought in to understand public sector problems will be available to future governors for cabinet positions.